Ten Tips for Taking Better Spring Photos of Your Dogs, Cats, and Other Family Members

 M.Photog., Certified Professional Photographer

-My pets, two dogs and four cats, are an integral part of my life.
+My pets, one dog and four cats, are an integral part of my life.
 I absolutely adore them.
 Like other family members whom we love, I feel that it is incredibly important to have portraits of them that capture the essence of who they are, whether they’re regal or goofy (or both!) or somewhere in between.
 If you feel the same way about your dog, cat or other fur or scaled kid, here’s how you can learn more about a pet photoshoot with me works.
 Or feel free to contact me.